 Desired operator can be determined using the AT+COPS write command.
-If the operator is found, MC56 registers to it immediately.
-If the selected operator is forbidden, the MC56 remains unregistered.
+If the operator is found, MC55i registers to it immediately.
+If the selected operator is forbidden, the MC55i remains unregistered.

+Manual/automatic

-Manual/automatic The ME first tries to find the operator determined via AT+COPS write command.
+The ME first tries to find the operator determined via AT+COPS write command.
 If the ME fails to register to this operator, then it starts to select another (permitted) operator automatically.

-The AT+COPS test command lists sets of four parameters, each representing an operator present in the network.
-A set consists of
+The AT+COPS test command conists of several parameter sets, each representing an operator present in the network.